CONCERTS AT ST. JOHN’S

 In the church.
 A reception follows in the parish hall.

-St. John’s Cantate Deo choir and a professional chamber orchestra will perform this beloved work of English composer John Rutter.
+St. John’s Cantate Deo choir and a professional chamber orchestra will sing this traditional service at the close of the day.

 Festival of Nine Lessons and Carols